Compliance built in, not bolted on

 100% Canadian infrastructure

-All HonkIO infrastructure runs in AWS ca-central-1 (Montréal).
+All HonkIO infrastructure runs in Canada.
 Your message content, phone numbers, consent records, and audit logs never leave Canada.
 This is enforced at the network level, not just in policy.